Creating AI Writers

 HeyNews builds your writer in the background.
 It usually takes a few minutes.
 While that happens, the dashboard shows that your writer is still being prepared.

-Once your AI Writer is ready, it appears on the AI Writers page and in the Compose writer menu.
+Once your AI Writer is ready, it appears under Voice & past issues > AI Writers and in the Compose writer menu.
 Writers that are still being prepared stay hidden until they are usable.

 How many writers can I have?